stat446/Lab3/README.md

 #### 1.

 ##### a.
 (4 points)
-Take a SRS of size 20 and compute an approximate sampling distribution (by repeated samples) of the population total.
+Take a SRS of size 20 and create an approximate sampling distribution (by repeated samples) of the population total.

 ##### b.
 (3 points)
 Plot the approximate sampling distribution and the true population total.